anishana/anishana.github.io/_pages/about.md

 - "/about.html"
 ---

 I am a Masters student at the Dept. of Computer Science and Engineering, The State University of New York at Buffalo.
 My primary areas of work are creating applications for SaaS-based companies using languages like Java, JavaScript and tapping into various libraries and frameworks like SpringBoot, Node.js, React.js, Express.js.
+I graduated as a Bachelor of Engineering from SIES Graduate School of Technology, University of Mumbai.

+I have worked at [Assurekit Technologies Pvt.
+Ltd.](https://assurekit.com/) which is one of the leading startups in insurtech industry.